You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Limitations of Use: Safety and efficacy of LUPKYNIS have not been established in combination with cyclophosphamide.
 Use of LUPKYNIS is not recommended in this situation.

-Recommendations for Dosing of LUPKYNIS, Along With MMF and Low-dose Steroids (≤2.5 mg/day)1a
+Recommendations for Dosing of LUPKYNIS, Along With MMF and Low-Dose Steroids (≤2.5 mg/day)1,2,a

 LUPKYNIS packaging